philip-brohan/Proxy_20CR/_sources/index.rst.txt

    Assimilation validation: bottom - original field (ERA5 T2m anomaly), top - assimilation results.
 Black dots mark observations assimilated, grey hatching marks regions where the result is very uncertain.

+This process works as expected.
+We can reconstruct the weather field precisely in regions where we have observations, and with uncertainty in regions where observations are unavailable.

+It's not just T2m - the same approach can be used over a wide range of applications.

 Examples of use
 ---------------